thomasebsmith/fleet/docs/index.md

 HasFooFunction = providing (T :: Type -> Foo :: T => T)
 ```

-The `new_type` expression provides a way to capture its lexical context,
+The `new` expression provides a way to capture its lexical context,
-including parameters passed to enclosing functions:
+including parameters passed to lexically enclosing functions:
 ```
-Constructor = x :: Integer -> y :: Integer -> new_type
+Constructor = x :: Integer -> y :: Integer -> new
 one = Constructor 1 1
 two = Constructor 2 2